Gdarthsid/QuITO-Version-1/README.md

 This is a private repository which includes codes and documents related to the **Quasi-Interpolation based Trajectory Optimization (QuITO)**.
 The package is built on MATLAB and can be used for constrained trajectory optimization.

-QuITO (Quasi-Interpolation based Trajectory Optimization) is a numerical software package for solving optimal control problems directly.
-The base-algorithm for QuITO is a direct multiple shooting technique.
-QuITO can handle path-wise/mixed inequality/equality, boundary constraints.
+QuITO is a numerical software package for solving optimal control problems directly which can handle path-wise/mixed inequality/equality, and boundary constraints.
+The base-algorithm for the software package is a direct multiple shooting technique.

 ## Contributors